Anderson-Lab/anderson-lab.github.io/csc_369_2021_fall/home.md

   1. Create a distributed programming framework of your own (i.e., start the next great distributed computing framework)
   2. Contribute to an existing open source distributed programming framework
   3. Apply distributed computing framework(s) to a dataset and provide an in-depth analysis of the framework(s) themselves. i.e., this is not about the data.
-* All projects are student centered and student driven.
-I am not assigning or pushing structure upon you.
-Mastery is only achieved on the project by taking ownership of your learning.
 * Each individual is responsible for:
     * 2% - project pitch
     * 3% - end of quarter presentation